1.3 National youth strategy

 On this page

-The Strategy aims at supporting youth to participate to the economic, social, cultural and political life, ensuring equal opportunities to education, employment and decent life conditions to all youth, including vulnerable youth groups.
+The Youth Strategy 2015-2020 aimed at supporting youth to participate to the economic, social, cultural and political life, ensuring equal opportunities to education, employment and decent life conditions to all youth, including vulnerable youth groups.

-The Strategy integrates several policy domains in 5 main pillars/key areas of intervention:
+The Strategy integrated several policy domains in 5 main pillars/key areas of intervention:

 - culture and non-formal education;